dutyjs/duty/README.md

 # the daemon method

-The daemon method is used by systemd , running it from the commandline, won't do anything special
+The daemon method is used by the daemon manager of your O.S , running it from the command line won't do anything special

 # FIX